whalebone/wb-docs/en/data_analysis.rst

 You can watch step-by-step video guide `here. <https://docs.whalebone.io/en/latest/video_guides.html#threats>`__

-How to search for audit/block events.
+How to search for audit/block events:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-| There are two options in order to filter the different types of
-  events.
-| In the first option a visual filter can be applied where the type that
-  a user clicks is disabled from the graph.
-This can aid the process of
-  having a basic overview of the traffic's qualities.
+There are two options for filtering different types of events.
+The first option, a visual filter can be used.
+Within the graph, you can click one of the actions (audit, block, allow) to filter it and display only the cases in which the event occurred.
+Second one is to click next to the **Result's filter** field on the **Filter button** and choose desired filtering option.

-How to search for a domain
+How to search for a domain:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 In order to search for a domain's instances in the events, the easiest way is to click on it in the provided log history.
-Alternatively a query could be issued in the search engine with the term: ``domain:<domain>``
+Alternatively a query could be issued in the search engine with the term: ``domain:`<domain>``

-How to search for events based on specific IP address.
+How to search for events based on specific IP address:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A filtering of an IP address is possible by clicking on the specific